Citigroup Maintains Crown Castle (CCI) Buy Recommendation

 What is the Fund Sentiment?

-There are 2046 funds or institutions reporting positions in Crown Castle.
-This is a decrease of 76 owner(s) or 3.58% in the last quarter.
-Average portfolio weight of all funds dedicated to CCI is 0.45%, a decrease of 9.97%.
-Total shares owned by institutions increased in the last three months by 0.18% to 453,221K shares.
-The put/call ratio of CCI is 0.48, indicating a bullish outlook.
+There are 2044 funds or institutions reporting positions in Crown Castle.
+This is a decrease of 119 owner(s) or 5.50% in the last quarter.
+Average portfolio weight of all funds dedicated to CCI is 0.45%, a decrease of 11.62%.
+Total shares owned by institutions decreased in the last three months by 0.02% to 453,068K shares.
+The put/call ratio of CCI is 0.50, indicating a bullish outlook.

 What are Other Shareholders Doing?